 For another, pneumatics is less hazardous than working with material that can risk an electric fire or flooding.
 Electric fires are one such danger that can happen when working with purely electric or hydraulic forces.
 Oil combusts easily if it encounters sparks.

 Some presses combine pneumatic and hydraulic forces.
 In the case of a hydro-pneumatic press, it uses an oil chamber to generate the air-pressure needed.
 This allows for more consistent flow and force, albeit with the risk of leakage.
+You have to be careful to watch for spills and to clean them up in an efficient manner.

 How Does The Press Work?

 How do we encourage the machine to lower itself at a fixed speed and apply pressure?
 Simple; we use valves and compressed airflow.
 Valves control the amount of air, and when it moves throughout the machine.
+It’s why valves do most of the actual maintenance within a machine and keep it running.

 A pneumatics system works by increasing and decreasing air flows using valves with ports.
 Ports allow for air to simultaneously flow in different directions.
 When the machine turns on, these valves open; the compressed air turns cylinders and tubes within the machine, which in turn power up the engine.
 When the function is finished, the machine reduces the pressure by releasing the gas and returning to the neutral position.